crashingstatic/BashFu/README.md

 # BashFu
 Various bash commands that I have found useful over the years.
+View "RAW" to be able to copy and paste what you need.
+GitHub Markup and bash syntax don't play nice.
 LICENSE: Let's be real, most of this is ripped from StackExchange.
 You know it.
 I know it.
 The original authors would know it.
 Use the one-liners accordingly.

 #### Multiline commenting in a bash script
-: &lt;&lt;'END-COMMENT'
+: <<'END-COMMENT'
 sometext or commands to be commented out
 END_COMMENT

 cewl -c -d 3 -o WordList https://en.wikipedia.org/wiki/Easter
 #### Goto wikipedia and download everything related to Easter with a link depth of 3.
 Convert all of that to a wordlist that can then be used by Hashcat